i-c-stratigraphy/subcommission-cretaceous/pages/news/new Berriasian-WG.md

 ---
 # Berriasian Working Group appointed by the Cretaceous Subcommission - January 2021

 The Berriasian Working Group has been appointed by the Cretaceous Subcommission.
-The list of members is available in the dedidated webpage.
+The list of members is available in the dedicated webpage.